AsyncDisplayKit/Documentation/docs/_docs/text-node.md

 </div>
 </div>

-In a similar way, you can react to long presses and highlighting with the following methods.
+In a similar way, you can react to long presses and highlighting with the following methods:

-<code>– textNode:longPressedLinkAttribute:value:atPoint:textRange:</code>
+`– textNode:longPressedLinkAttribute:value:atPoint:textRange:`

-<code>– textNode:shouldHighlightLinkAttribute:value:atPoint:</code>
+`– textNode:shouldHighlightLinkAttribute:value:atPoint:`

-<code>– textNode:shouldLongPressLinkAttribute:value:atPoint:</code>
+`– textNode:shouldLongPressLinkAttribute:value:atPoint:`